CallumWilkinson/Character-Creator/README.md

 # Character-Creator
-This is my second attempt at my character creation tool project.
-The idea of this project is to practice databases and c sharp
+This project is a CRUD app using C Sharp and Razor Pages.
+I chose to use Razor Pages as I wanted to continue with my C sharp learning and make a quick front end without having to switch to javascript.
+The focus of this project was to learn CRUD operations, write tests and use Dapper to write SQL queries as I wanted to write raw SQL commands.
+The UI is a simple bootstrap table with bootstrap buttons.